harryhow/Harry-s-DRE/README.md

     2. Limitation: stricly time limit, need to jump on different projects at this moment
     2. Use Unity’s physical engine to make dice phsyics (e.g. Rigidbody, gravity, collision, etc.)
     3. Use Unity’s ARFoundation (ARKit) to build for iOS target with XCode toolchain
-    4. Integrate ML to understanding daily objects
+    4. Integrate ML to understand daily objects

-4. Make a idea decision, prioritation & env. preparation - **1 hr**
+4. Make a decision, prioritation & env. preparation - **1 hr**
     * Decide to do ' Turn daily object into any dice' idea
     * Prioritation task:
     ``` demo creative process > user experience > material creation > calculation algorithm (points, swipe direction, physics..)  ```